Royce Lewis Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.03 team ERA ranks 12th among all MLB pitching staffs.
+- The Rangers have the 13th-ranked team ERA among all MLB pitching staffs (4.06).

-- Rangers pitchers combine to allow 138 home runs (1.1 per game), the seventh-fewest in baseball.

-- The left-hander's most recent time out came on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Saturday, the righty tossed five innings against the Milwaukee Brewers, allowing three earned runs while surrendering seven hits.

-- In 24 games this season, the 32-year-old has a 4.27 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .245 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.